harness-community/harness-community.github.io/website/blog/2022-10-18-CD-troubleshooting-guide-part-1/troubleshooting-guide-part-1.md

 **Solution:**

 We can use the same service to deploy in all environments, provided your infrastructure is templated/ parametrized and saved as input sets.
-While deploying the service, you can provide it as ([runtime input](https://ngdocs.harness.io/article/t57uzu1i41-propagate-and-override-cd-services)).
+While deploying the service, you can provide it as [runtime input](https://ngdocs.harness.io/article/t57uzu1i41-propagate-and-override-cd-services).

 ### CONNECTORS